 About the Faculty

-The modern teaching and research infrastructure of the Faculty of Oceanography and Geography, is located in two places: Gdynia Campus, where the Institute of Oceanography is established and Baltic Campus, where the Institute of Geography is established.
-The Faculty has two field stations – the Marine Station in Hel and the Limnological Station in Borucino at Raduńskie Lake.
+The modern research and teaching infrastructure of the Faculty of Oceanography and Geography is located in two places: Gdynia Campus (Institute of Oceanography) and Baltic Campus (Institute of Geography).
+The Faculty has also two field stations: the Marine Station in Hel at the Baltic coast and the Limnological Station in Borucino at Lake Raduńskie.

-From the 2017 the Faculty owns and operates a new research vessel – 50m long catamaran ‘OCEANOGRAF’ for interdisciplinary research of Baltic environment and field courses for students of the Faculty.
+The Faculty operates a new research vessel – 50m long catamaran ‘OCEANOGRAF’ for interdisciplinary research of the Baltic environment as well as education of students from our Faculty.

 The Faculty employs 213 people.
 Among them, there are 131 academic teachers (Professors, Assistant Professors and Assistants).
 Scientific and technical, as well as technical and engineering staff constitute a large group of 54.
 The Faculty also employs 18 administration staff and 10 seamen.

 The Institute of Oceanography conducts interdisciplinary research in the coastal zone of the shelf seas.
 While research focuses primarily on the southern Baltic Sea, the polar regions are also investigated.
 The principle areas of research include the following: